Kinney Drugs Opens Its 12th Location In 1959 At Seaway Plaza

 Mr. Kinney was employed for a time by the Dewey & Perrin drug store as a clerk.
 Walter R. Perrin, former employee of the H. D. Thatcher & Company, drug store in Potsdam, came to Gouverneur in 1889 and with A. W. Dewey bought the store known as the Whitney Drug Store.
 The late Mr. Perrin bought out the Dewey Interest in 1896 and continued operation of the store until selling to Mead Brothers in 1902.

 Nevertheless, in 1903, Louis K. Liggett also started the Rexall agency plan and Burt Kinney was one of the first 50 druggists in the United States to adopt the Rexall Plan the following year.
 Thus began the long association of Kinney Rexall Drugs.
 The Rexall Co. had over 10,000 independent stores in the country by 1960 and produced their pharmaceuticals in St. Louis, Missouri.
-The iconic orange and blue branding came from Rexall and is still associated with Kinney Drugs to this day though Rexall itself has long-since morphed into a number of entities over the years, most recently having its name licensed by Family Dollar stores in 2010 to provide Rexall-branded health related products.
+The iconic orange and blue branding came from Rexall and is still associated with Kinney Drugs to this day though Rexall itself has long since morphed into a number of entities over the years, most recently having its name licensed by Family Dollar stores in 2010 to provide Rexall-branded health related products.

-Kinney Drugs would later be incorporated in 1928 after son Harold D. Kinney, a chemist with a Cornell educated, joined his father in operating the business after returning from WW1.
-1959, Kinney Drugs would expand further, opening its 12th store on Mill Street Road in the Seaway Plaza with its grand opening November 19th.
-Believe it or not, one of the selling points was free parking – “no tickets, no nickels and lots of room” as one would be accustomed to if having visited the location on Public Square at Hotel Woodruff.
+Kinney Drugs would later be incorporated in 1928 after son Harold D. Kinney, a chemist with a Cornell education, joined his father in operating the business after returning from WW1.
+1959, Kinney Drugs would expand further, opening its 12th store on Mill Street Road in the Seaway Plaza with its grand opening on November 19th.
+Believe it or not, one of the selling points was free parking – “no tickets, no nickels and lots of room,” as one would be accustomed to if having visited the location on Public Square at Hotel Woodruff.

 Over the years, Kinney Drugs would continue to expand the number of its stores.
 By 1980, there were 21 locations in New York and Vermont.
 Even existing stores, such as the one at Washington Street Plaza, expanded into adjacent vacant space.
 By 2003, its 100th anniversary, there were 64 stores with nearly 1,800 employees and slightly over a third of them full-time.
 Five years later, in 2008, Kinney Drugs became owned by its Employee Stock Option and 401K plans.

-Today, Kinney Drugs continues to grow and has 96 pharmacies in New York and Vermont.
+Kinney Drugs continues to grow and has 96 pharmacies in New York and Vermont.
 It is part of a larger organization, KPH Healthcare, which has more than 4,500 employees across multiple states.
-Despite its continued growth, Kinney Drugs continues to be community-focused and locally committed with the same values Burt instilled well over 100 years ago.
+Despite its continued growth, Kinney Drugs continues to be community-focused and locally committed, with the same values Burt instilled well over 100 years ago.